ShehabAldeenMo/Cpp/OOP/CH3/README.md

 3. **Returning an Object by Value**:
    When a function returns an object by value, the copy constructor ensures that the returned object is properly constructed.

----

-This document discusses advanced concepts in C++ for better understanding and efficient programming practices.